ruby-processing/JRubyArt/_classes/vec2d.md

-a.rotate(b) # where both a is an instance of Vec2D and b is scalar radians a.rotate!(b) # where both a is an instance of Vec2D and b is scalar radians a.set_mag(b) # where both a is instance of Vec2D and b is scalar a.set_mag(b) &block # a conditional variantwhere &block evaluates to a boolean a.to_a # returns an array [x, y] where a is instance of Vec2D a.to_s # returns a string where a is instance of Vec2D a.to_vertex(b) # where b is a instance of Render sends vector a to PApplet.vertex
+a.rotate(b) # where both a is an instance of Vec2D and b is scalar radians a.rotate!(b) # where both a is an instance of Vec2D and b is scalar radians a.set_mag(b) # where both a is instance of Vec2D and b is scalar a.set_mag(b) &block # a conditional variant where &block evaluates to a boolean a.to_a # returns an array [x, y] where a is instance of Vec2D a.to_s # returns a string where a is instance of Vec2D a.to_vertex(b) # where b is a instance of Render sends vector a to PApplet.vertex